foreveratom/8-bit-computer-ram-programmer/README.md

 I had the technology...you know the drill.

+## Disclaimer

+I am an electronic beginner and learned most of it while building [Ben Eater's 8 Bit Computer](https://eater.net/8bit), which is a wonderful video series.
+That is to say I don't exactly know what I'm doing besides what I remember from school: `U = RI`.
+While I am comfortable with programming, the source code is in C++ which I had not visited since the advent of Java.

+You will most likely see mistakes, horrors and other stranger things in the wiring and/or code.
+Don't kill me if your computer ends up in smoke but please make sure to let me know of any error, improvement or else, and don't hesitate to educate me.

+Redditor /u/foreveratom

 ## Build

-The module follows the same basics as the [EEPROM programmer](https://www.youtube.com/watch?v=K88pgWhEb1M) in that it uses two 74HC595 shift registers to provide more output lines (16 in total) than what most of the [ESP8266 boards provide](https://github.com/thehookup/Wireless_MQTT_Doorbell/blob/master/GPIO_Limitations_ESP8266_NodeMCU.jpg).
+The module follows the same basics as the [EEPROM programmer](https://www.youtube.com/watch?v=K88pgWhEb1M) in that it uses two 74HC595 shift registers to provide more output lines (16 in total) than what [ESP8266 boards can provide](https://github.com/thehookup/Wireless_MQTT_Doorbell/blob/master/GPIO_Limitations_ESP8266_NodeMCU.jpg).
 The build uses all 'safely' available pins (D1, D2, D5, D6, D7 and D8) with 3 pins (D5, D7 and D8) used for SPI transfer with the registers.

 To build the module you will need the room on roughly half a breadboard and two 74HC595 shift registers in addition to the ESP8266.
 You should have enough room on your 8-bit computer if you remove the dip switches and the logic components around the existing RAM programming module.